NREL/EnergyPlus/design/FY2019/Interzone Air Wall NFP and Design.md

   and ZoneCrossMixing or AirflowNetwork openings may be specified if desired.

   **SimpleMixing** - For each pair of zones connected by Construction:AirBoundary, a pair of ZoneMixing objects will created automatically.
+  These mixing objects may be automatically adjusted to balance HVAC system flows using the ZoneAirMassFlowConservation object.

 *Field: Simple Mixing Air Changes per Hour*
 If the Air Exchange Method is *SimpleMixing* then this field specifies the air change rate [1/hr] using the volume of the smaller zone as the basis.
 The default is 0.5.
-If an AirflowNetwork simulations is active this field is ignored.
+If an AirflowNetwork simulation is active this field is ignored.

 *Field: Simple Mixing Schedule Name*
 If the Air Exchange Method is *SimpleMixing* then this field specifies the schedule name for the air mixing across this boundary.
 If this field is blank, then the schedule defaults to always 1.0.
-If an AirflowNetwork simulations is active this field is ignored.
+If an AirflowNetwork simulation is active this field is ignored.

 ### *Modified object* - ZoneProperty:UserViewFactors:bySurfaceName ###